Training structure

 Training in the evaluation and numerical simulation of fractured reservoirs.

-Workflow from structural model construction under Petrel from seismic tapping, to the construction of DFN (discrete fault/fracture network), including the integration of structural data of wells and the restoration of the structural model.
+Workflow for structural model construction in Petrel, from seismic logging to DFN (discrete fault/fracture network) construction, including the integration of structural well data and structural model restoration.

 Organic matter and clays: sedimentary origin, associated resources and reservoirs